Flank/flank-dashboard/metrics/cli/docs/features/supported_storage_version/01_supported_storage_version.md

 ### Feasibility study
 > A preliminary study of the feasibility of implementing this feature.

-Since the `Metrics Web` application would receive updates after the initial release, we should have a convenient way of updating the `Metrics Web` application even if the database has any significant changes.
+Since the `Metrics Web` application would receive updates after the initial release, we should have a convenient way of updating the `Metrics Web` application, even if the database has no significant changes.

 To be able to update the application safely, we are going to introduce a storage version and a supported storage version for all `Metrics` applications.
-It will allow us to block the application from interaction with the persistent storage in case the application does not support the current storage version or the storage is currently updating.
+This will allow us to block the application from interaction with the persistent storage in case the application does not support the current storage version or the storage is currently updating.

 To simplify the `Metrics Web` application deployment process, we should update the `Metrics CLI` to make it set the supported storage version to the `Metrics Web` application.

 ### Requirements
 > Define requirements and make sure that they are complete.